CodingNomads/flask-webdev/content/s15_representing_content/s15_p02_make_new_index_template.md

 ### Styling

 It's okay if you're not a CSS styling expert.
 For this course, we don't expect you to make something that looks perfect and professional.
 As long as you can get the information in the page and make it readable, that is good enough!
+(Yours truly admits to once having ugly pages...)

 With this in mind, here are some optional CSS classes you can include in your `app/static/styles.css` file: